Alderton School

+The Alderton School is an historic schoolhouse located in Alderton, Washington.
+The two-story brick building was constructed in 1915, and along with an adjoining brick gymnasium, was part of a second period of rural school development in Pierce County.
+The school was listed to the National Register of Historic Places in 1987.

-The Alderton School was built in 1915, the two-story brick schoolhouse and brick gymnasium reflect the second period of rural school development in the county.
-The buildings are among the few extant properties associated with the development of Alderton, and one of only two rural school buildings remaining in Central Pierce County.
+The Alderton School, but not the gymnasium, was partially demolished in May 2026 after the county mistakenly authorized a permit for its removal.
+The buildings were among the few extant properties associated with the development of Alderton, and one of only two rural school buildings remaining in Central Pierce County.

-Historical
+History

+Background

 Pierce County was settled in the 19th century by families attracted by the area's vast forests, rich mineral deposits, fertile farmland, and saltwater harbors.
 In Alderton, the economy was dominated by extractive industries—principally logging and farming.
-Extractive economies lead to the creation of widely scattered rural communities near the resources.
+Extractive economies lead to the creation of widely-scattered rural communities near the resources.
 They are often inaccessible to urban areas.
-While Tacoma had a diversified economy based on heavy industry, trade, and transportation, the sparsely settled rural areas dominated by a single economic mainstay.
+While Tacoma had a diversified economy based on heavy industry, trade, and transportation, the sparsely-settled rural areas were dominated by a single economic mainstay.

+Alderton School

+The two-story Alderton School and an adjoining gymnasium were constructed in 1915.
+The brick structures replaced a wood-frame school that had existed on the property.
+The buildings were noted to be part of a "second period of rural school development" in Pierce County and the schoolhouse was one of two remaining rural schools in the central region of the county.

+The elementary facility was last used as a school in 1958, and along with the gym, had remained vacant for some time up to 2026.
+The school and gym were reported to be covered in graffiti.